-Over the past 20-plus years, Projector People has helped thousands of religious, non-denominational and nonprofit organizations outfit their sanctuaries with projectors and AV equipment that dazzles their audiences while staying within budget.
+Over the past 20-plus years, Projector People has helped thousands of religious, non-denominational and nonprofit organizations outfit their sanctuaries with projectors and AV equipment that gave them the tools to gain a deeper relationship with their audiences while staying within budget.

-As the online division of AVI SPL, the world's largest audio visual integrator, ProjectorPeople.com has access to the largest selection of projectors and AV equipment in the industry, as well as the most highly-trained sales and support staff.
+As the e-Commerce division of AVI SPL, the world's largest audio visual integrator, ProjectorPeople.com has access to the largest selection of projectors and AV equipment in the industry, as well as the most highly-trained product experts.

-The Four Most Important Things to Know Before Selecting a House of Worship Projector
+The Five Things to Know Before Selecting a House of Worship Projector

 For most sanctuaries, 5,000 lumens is the new standard for brightness.
 These bright church projectors can easily provide big, bright, crystal-clear images to crowds of 100 to 150 with no concern over ambient lighting.
 For sanctuaries that sit 250 or more, Projector People recommends 6,000-lumen projectors.

 For meetings, missionary work and traveling presenters, a lower-lumen projector may do the trick.
 Ultra-portable projectors (between two to seven pounds) range from around 2,000 to 4,000 lumens in brightness.
 These can be used in normal conference room settings.
 For best results, the lighting in the room should be dimmed.